thoriqnf/hamburg-module-4/README.md

 - Working knowledge of React Hook Form
 - Complete dark-themed UI with Tailwind CSS

+---

+## 📂 Branch Structure

+- **`starter` branch** - Incomplete code with TODOs (current branch)
+- **`finish` branch** - Completed working code (after demo)

+## 🏁 Current Status: Starter Branch

+This branch contains the **incomplete starter code** with TODOs for you to complete during the demo.
+All pages load without errors, but the functionality needs to be implemented by following the numbered TODO items.

 ## 🔗 Useful Resources

 - [Next.js Documentation](https://nextjs.org/docs)